 - Primary Metric displays the value of the primary metric as defined in the settings.
 To change this metric, tap Metric Settings from the menu.
 Other settings for the metric can be Health Index, Availability, Performance, Operation Time, or Operations.
 The default Health Index metric represents the percentage of operations completed successfully and within the performance threshold.
-If your NAM Server has data from other end user management sources (Real-User Monitoring – First Mile or Enterprise Synthetic or Backbone), the appropriate source is used based on the application configuration and number of active real users.
+If your NAM Server has data from other end user management sources, the appropriate source is used based on the application configuration and number of active real users.

 - Business Impact/Affected Users/Visits represents the business impact to application/transaction users.
 The numbers show the total number of unique users of all monitored applications and users that are experiencing application performance or availability problems (affected users).

 - Slow?
 (Primary Reason for Slowness) represents charts that show where and why slow pages occur in an application.
 Tap the associated icon to drill down to the following series of charts:

 - Client/Third Party